florianeBhz/Paraphrase-identification/README.md

 # Deep learning - PARAPHRASE IDENTIFICATION
 ## Introduction
 We present our deep learning project where the goal was to read and summarize the article : "Sentence Similarity Learning by Lexical Decomposition and Composition" from https://arxiv.org/pdf/1602.07019.pdf at first.
-Secondly build a neural network capable of identifying if two sentences are paraphrases or not.
-During this project, we reimplement
+Secondly, we reimplement the proposed model in Keras which aims at identifying if two sentences are paraphrases or not.
+The model uses similarity and dissimilarity components to predict the class through a two channels CNN.
+Our implementation is adapted from https://github.com/CubasMike/paraphrase_identification.
+We also test our model on Quora question pairs dataset to analyze its ability to generalize.

+## Files description
+* main_model: main file
+* data_generation : preprocess data and build embedding matrix
+* lexdecomp_model : contains the model implementation and associated functions
+* configs : global, dataset and preprocessing parameters
+* Quora_tests : tests on Quora dataset

 ## Prerequisites
 To be able to train the model you need to have python3 and the following python packages installed : numpy, pickle, keras, gensim , re, codecs, nltk